pearlza/pearlza/README.md

 ***

 <p align="center"><B>DISCLAIMER: Me focusing on the fictional c!emeraldduo dynamic and all my queerplatonic headcanons for it keeps me from spiraling when reminded of cc!techno's death and I am <I>very</I> attached to c!techno (I know how to separate the character itself from people who see themselves as him, don't worry), so just keep that in mind.
-Me being Phil and prioritizing <I>my</I> version of c!emeraldduo—<I>over a certain popular headcanon that I hate with all my soul</I>—is basically a huge chunk of my personality and you <I>will</I> hear about it if you befriend and talk to me for any length of time.</B><br/>
+Me being Phil and prioritizing <I>my</I> version of c!emeraldduo—<I>over a certain popular headcanon that I hate with all my soul</I>—is basically a huge chunk of my personality.
+I try to keep it to myself so as not to offend randos but it <I>is</I> part of me.</B></p>
-And no, I'm not a yumeshipper.
-I just miss him and this fictional dynamic is how I cope.</p>

 <details>
 <summary><B>Preferred duo/group c+h: (CLICK!)</B></summary>